 There, numerous other fabulous geothermal features also exist.
 These marvels include fumaroles, mud pools, and other geysers that continue to be located around it.
 Though not proven conclusively, it’s presumed that Strokkur Geyser is directly tied to these.

 Shortly before the eruptions, the pool of extremely hot water routinely fills and then pulses up and down rhythmically.
 Following this fascinating action, a large bubble rapidly forms, and then the violent eruption for which it’s widely known spews forth, quite dramatically.

 Strokkur Geyser Location and History

+Recently, in 1963, local residents succeeded in unblocking Strokkur Geyser once again.
+The natural wonder has remained steadily active since that time.
 This constitutes the only recorded instance of human actions intentionally creating or reactivating a geyser.